BDC Hamburger Icon

 Here’s how making a claim on a rider works:

-1. Gather all the loss details and call the insurance carrier.
+1. Gather all the loss details and call the insurance carrier and file a claim.

 Insurance rider FAQ

 Riders are not just for business insurance.
-Standard riders are found in homeowners, personal auto, and life insurance.
+Standard riders are found in homeowners, personal auto and life insurance.
 For example, a typical homeowners insurance rider covers sewer and drain backups.
-A typical personal auto insurance rider covers accidental death.
+A common personal auto insurance rider covers accidental death.
 Life insurance has many riders, including a waiver that pays your premium if you become disabled.

-Riders aren't free in most cases, though there are instances where an insurance carrier will add a rider for free to expand coverage or meet state minimum insurance requirements.
+In most cases, riders aren't free though there are instances where an insurance carrier will add a rider for free to expand coverage or meet state minimum insurance requirements.
 The cost of a rider varies widely, but it's often just a few extra dollars per month.
-Carriers offer riders for less than monoline policies because less underwriting is involved.
+Riders are usually affordable because little to no underwriting is involved in the purchase.

 A rider and an endorsement are the same.
 They both add coverage to a policy for specific need categories.
 A floater is similar in that it's added to a policy to increase coverage.
 The key difference is that a floater adds coverage for specific items.
 Floaters are most commonly found with homeowners insurance policies and often add coverage for items like jewelry or fine art.